twilson63/cupcake/readme.md

 # CupCake

-_Have a cupcake with your express and coffee_
+_Have a cupcake with your express, coffee and coffeekup_

 A project generator for express and coffee-script.